techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-formdata-multiple-image-files-upload.md

 ## Conclusion

-In this tutorial, we've seen an example of multiple file upload with Angular 10 and Django 3.
+In this tutorial, we've seen an example of multiple image files upload with Angular 10 and django 3.